+DS indicate all items required of transfer students to apply for admission.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript Х
+D5 High school transcript X

-D5 College transcript(s) Х
+D5 College transcript(s) Χ

-D5 Essay or personal statement x
+D5 Essay or personal statement X

-D5 Interview Х
+D5 Interview X

 D5 Standardized test scores X

-D5 Statement of good standing from prior institution(s) x
+D5 Statement of good standing from prior institution(s) х

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D6 If a minimum high school grade point average is required of 3.0 transfer applicants, specify (on a 4.0 scale): 3.0

-D7 If a minimum college grade point average is required of 2.50 (12-24 transfer applicants, specify (on a 4.0 scale): credits)
+D7 If a minimum college grade point average is required of 2.0 - 2.5+ transfer applicants, specify (on a 4.0 scale): 2.0 - 2.5+

-D8

-List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+- D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.